Ferada/distlisp/doc/tutorial.md

   message and the sender,
 * `RECEIVE-LOOP` also binds message and sender and then loops a code block,
-* `RECEIVE` is the all purpose macro with bells and whistles (integrates the (non-)blocking variants, timeout functionality and pattern matching using a pattern matching library (usally `FARE-MATCHER`).
+* `RECEIVE` is the all purpose macro with bells and whistles (integrates the (non-)blocking variants, timeout functionality (using `TRIVIAL-TIMEOUT`) and pattern matching using a decided library (usally `FARE-MATCHER`, but I try to keep this tweakable).

+`RECEIVE` doesn't have syntax for matching the sender of a message (mostly because it'd look ugly and also because PIDs should be regarded as opaque objects), but has a parameter to bind it to a user configurable symbol.
+I'll be mostly using this macro in the next parts.

 ## Process Death